groupon/nilo/README.md

   When providing a multi-valued dependency, this form has to be used.
   Descriptor: `{ key: 'x', multiValued: true, index: 'y' }`.

+#### `registry.getProviderGraph()`

+Returns a structured object with information about all registered providers, where they have been registered, and what their dependencies are.
+This data can be used to provide inspection and other developer tooling.

 #### `registry.getSingletonInjector()`

 Creates an `Injector` for the `singleton` scope.